Home Mandatory Courses Falls Awareness

 Course Overview

-Falls are a leading cause of injury, hospital admission, and loss of independence—especially among older adults and individuals with mobility or cognitive challenges.
-In care settings, even a single fall can have serious physical, emotional, and financial consequences.
-This practical course is designed to equip carers, healthcare staff, and support workers with the knowledge, skills, and confidence to prevent falls and promote safer environments.
-You will learn to assess risks, take preventive action, and respond effectively when incidents occur—all while preserving dignity and supporting independence.
+Falls are a leading cause of injury, hospital visits, and loss of independence, especially for older adults and people with mobility or cognitive challenges.
+This course equips carers, healthcare staff, and support workers with the practical knowledge and skills needed to prevent falls, assess risks, and respond confidently if incidents occur.

 Who Should Take This Course?